Policing, Safety, and Justice

-In Columbia County, Black people are almost four times as likely to be arrested, almost six times as likely to be arrested for a felony, and over 10 times as likely to be sentenced to prison.
-(See New York State Division of Criminal Justice Services report.)
+In Columbia County, Black people are almost nine times as likely to be arrested for a felony.
+(See 2018 New York State Division of Criminal Justice Services report.)

+Columbia County ranked in the bottom 31% for having the highest racial disparities in drug arrests.
 Before marijuana was decriminalized in New York State, Columbia County had one of the highest possession arrest rates.
-The county opposed statewide marijuana legalization.
-And the county partners with the DEA on an attempted campaign to “eradicate marijuana.”
-I’ve voted against the eradication campaign three times.
+Indeed, the county opposed statewide marijuana legalization.
+And until 2020, the county actively partnered with the DEA on an attempted campaign to “eradicate marijuana.”

-In 2020, New York State instituted another important change: bail reform.
-People can’t be held in jail without a trial based on how much money they have.
+In 2020, New York State instituted an important change: bail reform.
+People who have not been convicted of a crime can’t be held in jail based on how much money they have.
 But, the Board of Supervisors passed a resolution against bail reform.

 The anti-bail reform resolution stated, “no group is more vulnerable than the victims of crime, and a just society demands that crime victims should be recognized as key participants within the criminal justice system and be treated with dignity, fairness, and respect.”
 The emphasis on victims is misleading since punishing people based on their wealth doesn’t support victims of crime.
 If we are truly committed to protecting victims, suspected perpetrators with access to wealth and power will be treated the same as those without power.

-Meanwhile, victims of crime like Alima Bonsa and Harold Handy continue to seek justice—no person has been charged with committing a crime in either case.
+Meanwhile, victims of crime like Alima Bonsa and Harold Handy continue to seek justice.
 These survivors should be recognized as key participants within the criminal justice system and be treated with dignity, fairness, and respect.